payne911/PieMenu/README.md

 * ``L`` : removes a Child from a few RadialWidgets.
 * ``M`` : adds a Child to a few of the RadialWidgets.
 * ``R`` : "restarts" the application.
 Everything will be back to what it was initially.

+If you want to check out the same demo, but within a `desktop` setup, check out [the Demonstration class](https://github.com/payne911/PieMenu/blob/master/src/test/java/com/payne/games/piemenu/Demonstration.java).

 ---